michaeltout/VerusConnect-GUI/README.md

-# VerusConnect-GUI
+# Verus-GUI
-Originally a fork of the Agama Wallet's EasyDEX-GUI, VerusConnect-GUI is a collection of ReactJS and HTML files providing graphical user interface to the Verus Connect Multi-Coin Wallet APIs.
+Originally a fork of the Agama Wallet's EasyDEX-GUI, Verus-GUI is a collection of ReactJS and HTML files providing graphical user interface to the Verus Connect Multi-Coin Wallet APIs.
 These APIs facilitate communication to various blockchain daemons, the Ethereum network, and numerous Electrum servers.
-Instructions on how to use VerusConnect-GUI in combination with VerusConnect for development purposes can be found under the VerusCoin/VerusConnect GitHub repository
+Instructions on how to use Verus-GUI in combination with Verus for development purposes can be found under the VerusCoin/Verus GitHub repository